maziesmith/MovieDatabase/README.md

   - EntityFrameWorkCore

 Contains the following functionalities:
-  - Add movies and TV shows that have been watched or that you want to watch
+  - Add movies and TV shows that you've watched or want to watch
   - List watched movies
   - List movies to watch
   - List of actors (TODO)